yeeharin/OfficeDocs-SkypeForBusiness/Teams/interpreter-agent-teams.md

 ### How Interpreter uses your users' voices

-When a user turns on voice simulation in the Interpreter, other participants hear the translated speech in the speaker’s own voice.

-Here's how it works:

-1. **Admin policy**- To set the default value for **Your voice representation** to **Simulate my voice** for all users in your organization, you use the **`-VoiceSimulationInInterpreter`** parameter.
-2. **User Interpreter settings**- Users can choose whether to use voice simulation during meetings.
-3. **Privacy-first design**- The system samples brief segments of the speaker’s voice to simulate their tone, style, and voice characteristics in real-time, without storing biometric data.
-It preserves the speaker's natural tone, pitch, and style, without exaggerating emotions.
-4. **Voice simulation**- AI generates a simulated voice in the selected language for seamless end-to-end translation.
+**Voice simulation** generates translated speech in your own voice, allowing other participants to hear translations as if you're speaking their language directly.
+When you turn on this feature in Interpreter, the system briefly analyzes short segments of your speech **on the fly** (in real-time) to simulate your unique tone, style, and voice characteristics. **Voice samples or biometric data are never stored.** AI instantly creates a natural-sounding voice in the selected language, preserving your authentic tone, pitch, and speaking style without exaggerating emotions.
+This ensures a familiar and seamless multilingual conversation experience.

+**Real-time processing without storing voice data** Voice data is processed immediately, entirely on the fly, without ever storing your voice samples or biometric information.
+The following diagram illustrates this real-time and secure processing:
+- Original audio streams are briefly analyzed by the system in real-time.
+- ACS Speech services instantly provide translated speech simulation.
+- No voice samples or biometric data are retained after processing.

 :::image type="content" source="media/interpreter-agent-diagram-small.png" alt-text="Architecture diagram of language media processing to ACS speech." lightbox="media/interpreter-agent-diagram-expand.png":::